jeehay-park/TIL/redux-toolkit.md

 - RTK Query is an optional addon included in the Redux Toolkit package, and its functionality is built on top of the other APIs in Redux Toolkit.

+# Redux Toolkit's `createAsyncThunk`
+Redux Toolkit's `createAsyncThunk` is a utility function that simplifies the process of creating asynchronous action creators in Redux.
+It combines the concepts of thunks (functions that can contain async logic) and Redux actions, providing a standardized way to handle asynchronous operations and manage the associated state.

+When you use `createAsyncThunk`, it generates three different action types for your async operation: a "pending" action, a "fulfilled" action, and a "rejected" action.
+These action types follow a naming convention based on the name you provide when creating the async thunk.

+Here's a breakdown of what each action type represents:

+- **Pending**: This action type (`name/pending`) is dispatched when the async operation starts.
+It indicates that the request is in progress.

+- **Fulfilled**: This action type (`name/fulfilled`) is dispatched when the async operation successfully completes.
+It carries the result of the operation as payload.

+- **Rejected**: This action type (`name/rejected`) is dispatched when the async operation encounters an error or is rejected.
+It typically includes the error message or any relevant error information.

+By using `createAsyncThunk`, you can encapsulate your async logic in a payload creator function that is passed as the second argument to `createAsyncThunk`.
+This function should contain the asynchronous code, such as making API requests or interacting with external services.
+The payload creator function can be an async function or a regular function that returns a Promise.

+The `createAsyncThunk` utility takes care of dispatching the appropriate pending, fulfilled, or rejected actions based on the outcome of the async operation.
+It also handles error handling and simplifies the management of loading and error states in your Redux store.

+Overall, `createAsyncThunk` provides a convenient and standardized way to handle asynchronous operations in Redux, reducing boilerplate code and making it easier to manage async logic and associated state changes.